 The IT department has a limited budget for training and travel.
 The amount will vary depending on budget constraints and identified needs.
+Travel is typically relegated to attending IT related conferences and intradistrict travel.
 College or District IT personnel usually provide employee user training on technology.
 Vendors may be brought in for specialized training, depending on the scope and demonstrated need.